irfanhakim-as/linux-wiki/topics/plasma-desktop.md

 5. To configure the default application for a certain type, click its corresponding dropdown and select the application you wish to use accordingly.

 6. Click the **Apply** button to save your changes.

+### File Types

+This section details how to configure the default application to open certain file types.

+1. Launch the **Dolphin** file manager.

+2. Select and right click a file of the type you wish to configure i.e. a `.mkv` file.

+3. From the context menu, hover over the **Open With** option, and select the **Other Application...** option.

+4. Search and locate the application you wish to use to open the file type i.e. `VLC media player`.

+5. Select the application and check the **Remember application association for all files of type "`X`"** box.

+    `X` here represents the file type you are configuring i.e. `Matroska Video` for `.mkv` files.

+6. Click the **OK** button.

+    Now, all files of the type you configured will open with the selected application.

 ---